 We tend to assume education is a merit good. – A beneficial good that has external benefits for society.
-However, another approach to education considers how education acts a signal of ability.
+However, another approach to education considers how education acts as a signal of ability.

 Signalling in education suggests productivity is independent of education, but education acts as a credential for greater ability.